Looking for the best things to do in El Paso Texas? Don’t miss these spots!

 - Taft & Diaz – Located in the Stanton House hotel, this upscale restaurant has a rotating menu.
 Though we didn’t love the food, it’s a nice spot to grab drinks.
 Don’t forget to look up, as there’s an art installation above you that dances from time to time.

 We’ve stayed at two different hotels in El Paso.
 On our recent stay, we were at Hotel Paso Del Norte.
 The location is right in the heart of downtown.
 The rooms were comfortable, and they have a rooftop bar that gets lively and great restaurant options conveniently in the hotel.
 It’s easy walking distance from the Plaza Theatre, the Art Museum, and many downtown attractions.

 Here are photos of breakfast in bed with the girls vs. boys.
 Who did it better?

 We’ve also stayed at the downtown Stanton House, a newer, chic hotel.
 They have a great rooftop that gives you a view across the border, an art gallery inside, and beautiful rooms to make you feel at home.

 - You should always apply sunscreen no matter what time of year.
 The sun is intense, even if it doesn’t feel warm.

-- Bring a reusable water bottle with you so you can always stay hydrated.
+- Bring a reusable water bottle (our favorites) to stay hydrated.
 It’s so helpful at hotels and airports.

 - El Paso is in Mountain Time, even though most of Texas is in Central Time.